 “I am fortunate to lead a wonderful team of professionals at Westminster Kingsway College, who inspire and educate our culinary students every day.
 This nomination is very much a recognition of their hard work, dedication and expertise.”

 Westminster Kingsway College has over 100 years’ culinary expertise and we are at the forefront of the emerging science of culinary medicine.
-We help to run a culinary medicine course for NHS clinicians (in partnership with Culinary Medicine UK), and running our own Degree course in Culinary Health and Nutrition.
+We help to run a culinary medicine course for NHS clinicians (in partnership with Culinary Medicine UK), and run our own Degree course in Culinary Health and Nutrition.

-The culinary medicine course gives doctors and medical students a greater understanding of the vital role that nutrition plays in health, and enables them to speak to their patients about the dietary changes they could make based on their medical condition.
+The culinary medicine course gives doctors and medical students a greater understanding of the vital role that nutrition plays in health and enables them to speak to their patients about the dietary changes they could make based on their medical condition.

-The course has recently been adapted to educate students about nutrition challenges that have been exacerbated by COVID-19, for example the difficulties that some – especially those from poorer households – have in getting good-quality and nutritious food to help them fight infection.
+The course has recently been adapted to educate students about nutrition challenges that have been exacerbated by COVID-19, for example, the difficulties that some – especially those from poorer households – have in getting good-quality and nutritious food to help them fight infection.

 Our degree course in Culinary Health and Nutrition is the only one of its kind.
 It’s designed for trained chefs and gives them an in-depth understanding of the medical effects of food on health and wellbeing, and a grounding in the scientific principles of clinical nutrition.
 The degree is a stepping-stone into many careers in nutrition, including in commercial product development, corporate wellness, working with the health sector, public health, the supplementation industry and sports nutrition.

-“It’s fantastic that the college has been recognised for our Culinary Medicine programme and our new Culinary Health and Nutrition Degree course.
+WestKing Chef Lecturer Vince Kelly tutors on both courses.
+He told us: “It’s fantastic that the college has been recognised for our Culinary Medicine programme and our new Culinary Health and Nutrition Degree course.
 The link between nutrition and health is – thankfully – becoming better understood in both the hospitality and clinical worlds, and I am really pleased to be able to pass on my knowledge, passion and expertise to clinicians and my fellow professional chefs.”

 The winners of the Cateys will be revealed in a virtual ceremony on Tuesday 24 November.